Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] branch policies.
 - [ ] branch locking

-### You have an Azure subscription that contains an Azure Key Vault named Vault1.
-In Vault1, you create a secret named Secret1.
-An application developer registers an application in Azure Active Directory (Azure AD).
-You need to ensure that the application can use Secret1.
-What should you do?

-- [ ] In Azure AD, create a role.
-- [ ] In Azure Key Vault, create a key.
-- [x] In Azure Key Vault, create an access policy.
-- [ ] In Azure AD, enable Azure AD Application Proxy.

 ### You have an Azure Active Directory (Azure AD) tenant named contoso.com.
 The tenant contains the users shown in the following table.
 You configure an access review named Review1 as shown in the following exhibit.
 Use the drop-down menus to select the answer choice that completes each statement based on the information presented in the graphic .
 NOTE: Each correct selection is worth one point.
 User 3 can perform Review1 for: If User2 fails complete Review by March 2, 2019

 ![Question 479 part 1](images/question479_1.jpg)